 Since the conception of the event, there have been a number of wineries and winemakers who have been especially devoted to the event, and to whom much thanks is owed.
 “Geoff Gorsuch of Goosecross Cellars was a staple of the event for many years,” recalled an original board member.
 Other wineries to attend the event more than ten times since 1990 include Flora Springs, Fourth Estate, Hahn Family, Landmark, Michael David, Mill Creek, Optima, Quady, Seghesio, Silver Oak, and Trentadue, and to each of these producers we are forever grateful for their sustained commitment to our event over the years.
 Of course, no one has been more generous to the event with their time and their wine than Stu Smith of Smith-Madrone, who has attended every year the event has been held since 1990.

-Over the past thirty years, vinNEBRASKA has raised more than six million dollars for charities including the Ronald McDonald House, Partnership 4 Kids, Easter Seals, Girls Inc., the Omaha Public Library Foundation, Omaha Hearing School for Children, Inc., All Our Kids, KVNO Public Radio, and our current charity partner, the Omaha Public Schools Foundation.
-In 2020, the vinNEBRASKA Dave Deao Memorial Scholarship was established in the culinary arts program at Metropolitan Community College, and will offer a full ride scholarship to aid one Nebraska Youth in pursuing a culinary arts degree.
+Over the past thirty years, vinNEBRASKA has raised more than six million dollars for charities including the Ronald McDonald House, Partnership 4 Kids, Easter Seals, Girls Inc., the Omaha Public Library Foundation, Omaha Hearing School for Children, Inc., All Our Kids, KVNO Public Radio, and the Omaha Public Schools Foundation.
+In 2021, the vinNEBRASKA Dave Deao Memorial Scholarship was established in the culinary arts program at Metropolitan Community College, and offered a full ride scholarship to aid one Nebraska Youth in pursuing a culinary arts degree.
 Beginning in 2022, vinNEBRASKA is excited to partner with the Stephen Center to help raise money for their important work.
 We thank you for supporting our charity partners with your time and generosity.
 Let’s raise a glass to thirty more years of charitable giving in Nebraska!

 The vinNEBRASKA Committee